Using Blender

 #https://www.blender.org/download/release/Blender4.3/blender-4.3.1-linux-x64.tar.xz/

-sudo snap install blender --classic #right now it is 4.3.1
+sudo snap install blender --classic #it might be lower, like 4.3.1

 #sudo snap install blender --channel=4.3/stable --classicYou can always download your desired blender versions from: https://www.blender.org/download/